amesbah/cpen-testing-course/assignments/assignment2-coverage-analysis.md

 3. **Gap Identification**:
    - What specific test cases are missing?
    - Why weren't these test cases written originally?
    - What assumptions did the original developers make?

-### Part 2: Testing Gap Analysis and Recommendations (Week 2)
+### Part 2: Testing Gap Analysis and Recommendations

 #### Step 1: Root Cause of Testing Failure

 **Analysis Questions to Address**:

 1. **Why Was the Bug Missed?**
+   - How did the bug slip through?
+You might need to go to a previous version (before a failing test was added) to analyze this.
    - Was it a coverage gap (code not executed by tests)?
    - Was it an oracle problem (code executed but wrong behavior not detected)?
    - Was it an input space problem (right code, wrong test inputs)?